Quick Answer

 Best GameBoy Advance Emulators for Windows 10/11

-Good GBA emulators allow you to play GBA ROMs, while the best ones not only allow you to play the ROMs but also save progress, customize controls, and even use cheat codes.
-Below you will find a list of the best GBA emulators for Windows:
+Good GBA emulators allow you to play GBA ROMs, while the best ones allow you to play the ROMs, save progress, customize controls, and even use cheat codes.
+Below, you will find a list of the best GBA emulators for Windows:

 VisualBoy Advance Emulator – M